yaksilab/Astrolglial-cell-segmentation/docs/README.md

 The seed sets comprise the same set of nine mean images, each with different mask overlays corresponding to different parts of the cells as described above.

 ## Augmentation of Seed Sets
 During the training phase, we used a straightforward augmentation technique for the seed images, creating approximately 20-fold copies of the seed images, resulting in around 200 training images.
-While this simple augmentation approach pose to overfitting issues, the models still performed satisfactorily.
+While this simple augmentation approach poses overfitting issues, the models still performed satisfactorily.
 They were tested on at least one unseen test image and produced good results.
-This approach significantly reduced the amount work required.
+This approach significantly reduced the amount of work required.

 ## Training Cellpose Models